-- 4-1- The host school should ensure that the ball is cleaned as often as practical and feasible. - Separate baskets/racks of balls for warm-ups (one basket/rack used by the home team and one basket/rack used by the visiting team). - ≻ There should be an attempt to keep at least three good game balls always available, one in play, one being cleaned, and one ready for the next play.
+- 4-1- The host school should ensure that the ball is cleaned as often as practical and feasible. - Separate baskets/racks of balls for warm-ups (one basket/rack used by the home team and one basket/rack used by the visiting team). - There should be an attempt to keep at least three good game balls always available, one in play, one being cleaned, and one ready for the next play.

-ADMINISTRATIVE AND FIELD/COURT SETUP (TO BE CONSIDERED FOR 2021-22 UNLESS OTHERWISE INDICATED)
+ADMINISTRATIVE AND FIELD/COURT SETUP (TO BE CONSIDERED FOR 2022-23 UNLESS OTHERWISE INDICATED)

-VENUE SETUP
+VENUE SETUR

-- Consider limiting the number of non-essential personnel who are on the $\geq$ bench throughout the contest. - Rosters are restricted to a limit of 15 players in uniform and ≻ participating in warm-ups and competition.
-(REQUIRED FOR POSTSEASON PLAY) - All non-uniformed team members who are not essential to game management should be seated in the bleachers or general seating and able to socially distance from other groups. - 1-31-1- Additional chairs or rows may be added to allow bench ≻ personnel to observe social distancing. - $\triangleright$ 1-31-1- Create separation between the team bench and the spectator seating behind the bench. - $\triangleright$ 1-31-1- Personnel not in the game should adhere to any required local/state face-covering requirements. - ≻ 2-1-3- Table personnel should adhere to any required local/state facecovering requirements. - ⊳ 4-1- Cloth face coverings are permissible for players. - Pregame- Suspend the pregame introduction handshakes, fist bumps, $\triangleright$ bro hugs, etc. with officials
+- Postseason rosters are restricted to a limit of 15 players in uniform, participating in warm-ups and being in the team box during competition.
+(REQUIRED) - Regular season roster limitations are a matter of team agreement. - Consider limiting the number of non-essential personnel who are on the bench throughout the contest. - All non-uniformed team members who are not essential to game management should be seated in the bleachers or general seating and able to socially distance from other groups. - 1-31-1- Additional chairs or rows may be added to allow bench personnel to observe social distancing. - ➤ 1-31-1- Create separation between the team bench and the spectator seating behind the bench. - 1-31-1- Personnel not in the game should adhere to any required local/state face-covering requirements. - 2-1-3- Table personnel should adhere to any required local/state facecovering requirements. - ➤ 4-1- Cloth face coverings are permissible for players.

-- Utilize the following protocol for distribution of trophies at the district and regional tournaments: ⊳ - Alternative One - Individual Awards should be done with the presenter delivering the individual awards with the recipients in their own areas. - Teams should remain in separate areas and remain there throughout ⊳ the presentation. - Have clearly defined protocols for social distancing between the team groups and the presenters during the presentations. - ≻ Awards should be placed at a "neutral" location away from the teams. - The trophy presenter should deliver the trophies and other awards to the team representatives in the gathering area and not permit teams to gather near the original awards location. - Alternative Two - Leave trophies boxed and allow the winning and runner-up coach to pick them up one at a time as they leave the facility. - Have any photos or gatherings outside of the facility.
+- Utilize the following protocol for distribution of trophies at the district and regional tournaments: - Alternative One - Individual Awards should be done with the presenter delivering the individual awards with the recipients in their own areas. - > Teams should remain in separate areas and remain there throughout the presentation. - Have clearly defined protocols for social distancing between the team groups and the presenters during the presentations. - Awards should be placed at a "neutral" location away from the teams. - > The trophy presenter should deliver the trophies and other awards to the team representatives in the gathering area and not permit teams to gather near the original awards location. - Alternative Two - ➤ Leave trophies boxed and allow the winning and runner-up coach to pick them up one at a time as they leave the facility. - Have any photos or gatherings outside of the facility.